 These timeframes are dictated by the Limitation Act and if a claim is submitted outside the limitation period it can be very difficult for a claimant to show a valid reason why a claim wasn't submitted in the allowed timeframe.
 Therefore, often the claim may be dismissed regardless of the injury, circumstances or liability.

-Fighting a personal injury claim
+Contesting a personal injury claim.

 Catalyst Law are team of legal professionals with over 20 years' experience helping businesses and people with their legal problems.